Welcome to Battle-by-Post!

 It can be prudent to start with a mix of early-blooming and late-blooming Pokemon.
 Because moves are given Levels based on their complexity, rather than their power, some Pokemon will gain most of their strength early and some will gain their strength quite late.

-Some Pokemon work quite effectively "out of the box".
-They're quite happy to use their stats to sling simple Level 0-1 attacking moves and they don't have much need for the tricks learned at higher Levels.
-That is to say, having a straightforward bruiser on your team, such as Heracross, Ursaluna, or Drampa can help you muscle through early battles and rack up EXP on your late-blooming Pokemon.
+Some Pokemon work effectively "out of the box".
+They can use their high stats to leverage the attacking moves common to Levels 0 and 1, and they learn few of the more complex higher-Level moves.
+Having a straightforward bruiser on your team, such as Heracross, Ursaluna, Drampa, or Volcarona can help you muscle through early battles and rack up EXP on your late-blooming Pokemon.

-This isn't to say you should avoid late-blooming Pokemon.
 Many fan-favorite Pokemon are exceptionally powerful at high Level, once they've learned all of their best moves.
-However, until they learn moves that they rely on for survival, such as Gengar or Dragapult, or until they learn a particular move or moves that they're designed around, such as Grimmsnarl or Serperior, they will have to work quite a bit harder to compete.
+However, until they learn moves that they rely on for survival, such as Gengar or Dragapult, or until they learn a particular move or moves that they're designed around, such as Grimmsnarl or Serperior, they will have to work harder to compete.

-There are also middle-of-the-road Pokemon who start decently strong and also gain decent strength as they Level.
-For the most part, bulky offensive Pokemon featuring lots of coverage moves such as Dragonite, Togekiss, Dusknoir, Volcarona, Gardevoir, and Gallade will fit this description.
+There are also well-rounded Pokemon who learn a variety of simple and complex moves as they Level.
+For the most part, bulky offensive Pokemon featuring lots of coverage moves such as Dragonite, Togekiss, Dusknoir, Gardevoir, and Gallade will fit this description.

 If that sounds too much like metagaming for your taste, there's another option:

 CAP Starters!
-These three Pokemon--Fawnifer, Smogecko, and Swirlpool--were designed from the ground up as Create-a-Pokemon 25.
-Their final evolutions--Caribolt, Smokomodo, and Snaelstrom--were lovingly crafted by Smogon's CAP community to celebrate more than a decade of the CAP Project.
-They each feature a deep well of interesting tricks and tools that are sure to make your battling experience a blast!
+These three Pokemon—Fawnifer, Smogecko, and Swirlpool—were designed from the ground up as Create-a-Pokemon 25.
+Their final evolutions Caribolt, Smokomodo, and Snaelstrom were lovingly crafted by the CAP community to celebrate more than a decade of the CAP Project.
+They cover each others' weaknesses well, and offer a blend of offense and defense that is sure to make your BBP experience a blast!

 Once you've chosen your starting Pokemon, whoever they may be, it's time to put them in your Profile Thread!